shinolab/autd3-old-monorepo/doc/src/en/Users_Manual/modulation/transform.md

 m = Sine(150).with_transform(lambda i, d: abs(d - 0.5) + 0.5)
 ```

-`with_transform` takes `Fn(usize, f64) -> f64` as an argument, where the first argument is the index and the second argument is the original modulation data.
+`with_transform` takes `Fn(usize, EmitIntensity) -> EmitIntensity` as an argument, where the first argument is the index and the second argument is the original modulation data.